 There is also a gospel trajectory related to how Judas is presented in the Gospels:

 One can see Gospel stories growing bolder with various retellings from Mark -->John, attempting to enhance belief, also some deletions of negative sounding tales/passages in the earliest Gospel, Mark.
 Not all trajectories follow through all four Gospels, some just branch off from Mark to Matthew, or from Mark to Luke respectively.
 Matthew and Luke differ most from each other where they could not follow Mark, i.e., in their beginnings and endings, their nativity and post-resurrection tales, that start at an earlier point than Mark and end at a later point than Mark.
 And like Matthew and Luke's extended endings, at some point believers also extended Mark's ending (of which more than one extended ending exists).

-And one can see where parts of the fourth Gospel appear to have been constructed based on information and tales found in earlier Gospels--for instance in the tale about Jesus being anointed with oil in John, it is a story that combines elements from earlier anointing stories in earlier Gospels.
-Or the feeding miracle.
-Were the newly constructed stories in John due to the fluid memory/theological artistry of John, or of preachers in his community who knew those tales in the earlier Gospels?
-See this post that explains which elements from earlier Gospels made their way into the anointing tale in the fourth Gospel:
+And one can see where parts of the fourth Gospel appear to have been constructed based on information and tales found in earlier Gospels--for instance in the tale about the raising of Lazarus which is preceded by Jesus being anointed with oil in the fourth Gospel, John, the story combines elements from earlier anointing stories in earlier Gospels, and an earlier tale of a beggar named Lazarus in Luke.
+The tale of feeding the multitude in John also owes much to earlier Gospel renditions and appears to build on them.
+Were the newly constructed stories in John due to the fluid memory/theological artistry of John, or of preachers in his community who knew tales in the earlier Gospels?
+See this post that explains which elements from earlier Gospels made their way into the tale of the raising of Lazarus and the anointing of Jesus in the fourth Gospel: